 Hi everyone and thank you for reading my post,

 I want to share with you the story that happened to me on AngelList (i.e. www.angel.co).
-Some scammers have tried to fraud me and charge for more than $12,000 🙀, then they have tried to get equity of my startups / side projects that I’m working on right now.
+Some scammers have tried to fraud me and charge more than $12,000 🙀, then they have tried to get equity of my startups / side projects that I’m working on right now.

 - Avoid emails from random domains.
-Big VCs and asset managers will not send you request from @gmail or @yahoo 🙂
+Big VCs and asset managers will not send you a request from @gmail or @yahoo 🙂

 - You shouldn’t provide any documents (except some generic presentation or pitch deck) via email, chat, etc. I recommend to sign off the documents only with lawyers during personal meetings.

 Get accurate newsletters:

 Only useful information, some of my updates and achievements.
 No spam, I promise!